UalbertaAeroDesign/AdvancedClass/GazeboSimulation/tricopter/README.md

 # SETUP TRICOPTER TO RUN PRECISION LAND SCRIPT SIM IN GAZEBO

 ## STEP 1:
 First, you need to make sure you have the appropriate Gazebo model folder "minihawk_vtol".
-IF you go to the githib, youll see a did a monolith push of the entire gz_ws repository into our organization.
+IF you go to the github, youll see I did a monolith push of the entire gz_ws repository into our organization.
 Ours is also called gz_ws.
 You can clone this and make it your functioning gazebo direcotry, or you can clone it somewhere else and just grab the necessary files and folders.
 I recommend the first option, however since all my changes ive made span across numerous files.

 ## STEP 2:
 If your gazebo is the exact same as the one in our github, then you should have all the appropraite models and worlds to run the simulation.